Gekko vs CloveMatchups

 The Initiator (Gekko) vs Controller (Clove) dynamic creates asymmetric encounters where each agent brings fundamentally different tools to engagements.
 Gekko's Initiator abilities serve different purposes than Clove's Controller kit, meaning direct fights often feature non-equivalent utility exchanges.

 Understanding how Initiator abilities interact with Controller counterplay is essential for maximizing your agent's potential.
 Gekko's Initiator toolkit may excel at certain aspects while Clove's Controller kit counters others.
-The Gekko advantage suggests their role's capabilities translate better to winning these cross-role encounters on average.
+The Clove advantage suggests their role's capabilities translate better to winning these cross-role encounters on average.

 Opponent | Win Rate | Matches | KDA | DMG/Rnd | HS % | Atk WR | Def WR |